Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Introduction

 \section{Introduction}

 Kernel density estimation~(KDE) is a well-known machine learning approach with wide applications in biology~\cite{fc17,crv+18}, physics~\cite{hallin2021classifying,c01} and law~\cite{chs20}.
-The KDE is defined as follows: given a kernel function $f(x,y)$ and a dataset $\{x_1, x_2, \cdots, x_n \}$, we would like to estimate $\frac{1}{n}\sum_{i=1}^{n} f(x_i,y)$ for a query $y$.
+The KDE is defined as follows: given a kernel function $f(x,y)$ and a dataset $\{x_1, x_2, \cdots, x_n \}$, we would like to estimate

+for a query $y$.
 It is standard to assume the kernel $f$ to be positive semi-definite.
 From a statistics perspective, we regard KDE as estimating the density of a probability distribution provided by a mapping.

-Recently, there is a growing trend in applying probabilistic data structures for KDE \cite{cs17,biw19,srb+19,ckns20,cs20,kap22}.
+Recently, there has been a growing trend in applying probabilistic data structures for KDE \cite{cs17,biw19,srb+19,acss20,ckns20,cs20,kap22}.
 The general idea is to transform the kernel function into a distance measure and then apply similarity search data structures such as locality sensitive hashing and sketching.
 This co-design of data structure and KDE is of practical importance: (1) the computational efficiency is taken into consideration when we design KDE algorithms; (2) the capacity of traditional probabilistic data structures is extended from search to sampling.
 As a result, we obtain a series of KDE algorithms with both sample efficiency and running time efficiency.

 However, current KDE data structures focus on static settings where the dataset is fixed and the queries and independent of each other.
 More practical settings should be taken into consideration.
-In some application of KDE, the dataset is dynamically changing.
-For instance, in time series modeling~\cite{mrl95,hl18}, the KDE estimators should be adaptive to the insertion and deletion in dataset.
+In some applications of KDE, the dataset is dynamically changing.
+For instance, in time series modeling~\cite{mrl95,hl18}, the KDE estimators should be adaptive to the insertion and deletion in the dataset.
 In semi-supervised learning~\cite{whm+09,wlg19}, KDE data structures should handle the update of the kernel function.
 Moreover, in the works that apply KDE in optimization, the data structures should be robust over adversarial queries.
 As a result, the dynamic maintenance of KDE data structures should be emphasized in the research of machine learning.

 In this paper, we argue that there exists a practice-to-theory gap for the dynamic maintenance of KDE data structures.
 Although there are existing work~\cite{ciu21} that supports insertion and deletion in KDE data structures, these operations' impact on the quality of KDE is not well-addressed.
 Moreover, the robustness of KDE data structures over adversaries is a recently raised concern.
 Thus, a formal theoretical analysis is required to discuss the robustness of KDE data structures in a dynamic setting.